-The input is RGB on high, medium, and low channels respectively.

-The output is VYU on high, medium, and low channels respectively.
+The input is RGB on high, medium, and low channels respectively and the desired YUV output is VYU on high, medium, and low channels respectively.

 Program CSC_MODE to put gamma before CSC.

 Program the CSC Post-Offsets to +1/2, +1/16, and +1/2 for high, medium, and low channels respectively.